hexagram30/language/README.rst

 space quickly, examining letter frequencies over time.

 A short time later, I had the idea of using this code to assist users in a site I maintained.
-I ran middlearth.net with as a PHPNuke site (hey, we all have dark secrets; I'm just being honest about mine) and to assist with those who wanted to create a Tolkien-like name for themselves, I wrote a PHP script that generated names for any of the given races, based on the Perl code.
+I ran middlearth.net as a PHPNuke site (hey, we all have dark secrets; I'm just being honest about mine) and to assist with those who wanted to create a Tolkien-like name for themselves, I wrote a PHP script that generated names for any of the given races, based on the Perl code.

-Later, I migrated the site to a Zope and then Plone CMS, converting the script to Python.
+Later, I migrated the site to Zope and then later, Plone CMS, converting the script to Python.
 And finally, in 2003, I just wanted to be able to use the tool as a command-line utility, whence this library.

 Usage
 =====